PurtiDesai/My-Projects/README.md

 # PythonProjects
-All my practice projects based on Python coding
+All my practice projects based on Python, Machine Learning, Deep Learning and Tableau